mahls/outlook-email-analysis/README.md

 How to Manually Add and Run the VBA Script in Outlook:

-    Enable Developer Tab (if not already visible):
+    Enable Developer Tab:

-        In Outlook, go to File > Options > Customize Ribbon.
+        In Outlook, navigate to File > Options > Customize Ribbon.

-        Under "Main Tabs" on the right, check the box next to Developer.
+        Under "Main Tabs" on the right, select the Developer checkbox.

         Click OK.
-The Developer tab will now appear in your Outlook ribbon.
+The Developer tab will now be visible in your Outlook ribbon.

     Open VBA Editor:

-        In Outlook, click on the Developer tab.
+        From the Outlook ribbon, click the Developer tab.

         Click Visual Basic (or press Alt + F11).

     Insert a New Module:

-        In the VBA editor, in the left-hand "Project Explorer" pane, expand "Microsoft Outlook Objects" or "VBAProject (VBAProject.OTM)".
+        In the VBA editor's "Project Explorer" pane (left side), expand "Microsoft Outlook Objects" or "VBAProject (VBAProject.OTM)".

-        Right-click on "Modules" (if it exists, otherwise right-click on "VBAProject (VBAProject.OTM)" and choose Insert > Module).
+        Right-click on "Modules" (or "VBAProject (VBAProject.OTM)" if "Modules" is not present) and select Insert > Module.

-        Select Insert > Module.

     Paste the Code:

-        A new, blank module window will appear.
         Copy the entire VBA code provided above (Sub ExportSharedInboxEmailsToCSV() ...
-End Sub) and paste it into this module.
+End Sub) and paste it into the newly opened module window.

     Configure Variables:

-        IMPORTANT: In the VBA code you just pasted, locate the === CONFIGURATION VARIABLES === section.
+        Crucially, locate the === CONFIGURATION VARIABLES === section within the VBA code.

-        Change "Your Shared Mailbox Name" to the exact name of your shared mailbox as it appears in Outlook (e.g., "Sales Team Inbox").
+        Update sharedMailboxName with the exact name of your shared mailbox (e.g., "Sales Team Inbox").

-        Change "C:\Users\YourName\Documents\EmailExports\" to the full path where you want the shared-inbox.csv file to be saved (e.g., "C:\Users\MHolmes\Documents\outlook-data\").
+        Update outputFolder with the full desired path for the CSV file (e.g., "C:\Users\YourName\Documents\EmailExports\").
 Ensure the path ends with a backslash \.
 The script will attempt to create the folder if it doesn't exist.

     Run the Macro:

-        In the VBA editor, place your cursor anywhere within the Sub ExportSharedInboxEmailsToCSV() code.
+        Place your cursor anywhere within the Sub ExportSharedInboxEmailsToCSV() code in the VBA editor.

-        Press F5 to run the macro, or go to Run > Run Sub/UserForm.
+        Press F5 to execute the macro, or go to Run > Run Sub/UserForm.

-        A message box will confirm when the export is complete and show the file path.
+        A message box will confirm successful export and display the file's location.

 Automating with a .bat file (Optional)

-You can create a .bat file to run the VBA macro without manually opening the VBA editor.
-Create a file named SharedMailboxExportCSV.bat (or any other name) with content similar to this:
+For automated execution, create a .bat file (e.g., SharedMailboxExportCSV.bat) with content similar to this:

 "C:\Program Files\Microsoft Office\root\Office16\OUTLOOK.EXE" /m "ExportSharedInboxEmailsToCSV"

-    Adjust the Outlook Path: The path to OUTLOOK.EXE might vary depending on your Office installation (e.g., Office15 for Office 2013, Office14 for Office 2010, or Program Files (x86) for 32-bit Office on a 64-bit system).
+    Outlook Path: Adjust the path to OUTLOOK.EXE if your Office installation differs (e.g., Office15 for Office 2013, Program Files (x86) for 32-bit Office).

-    Macro Name: Ensure "ExportSharedInboxEmailsToCSV" exactly matches the name of your VBA subroutine.
+    Macro Name: Ensure the macro name ("ExportSharedInboxEmailsToCSV") precisely matches your VBA subroutine.

-Running this .bat file will open Outlook (if not already open) and execute the specified macro.
+Executing this .bat file will launch Outlook (if not already open) and run the specified VBA macro.
 1. Save Your Email Data (Dashboard Input)

-Ensure your exported email data is saved in a plain text file named shared-inbox.csv (or .tsv) in the same directory as your Python scripts.
-This is the default file the dashboard will look for if you don't upload one.
-The file should have the following header and be tab-separated (or comma-separated if you change the sep parameter in the pd.read_csv call in your dashboard script):
+Place your exported email data file (e.g., shared-inbox.csv or a .tsv file) in the same directory as your Python scripts.
+This file will serve as the default input for the dashboard if no file is uploaded via the Streamlit interface.

+The file should contain a header row and be delimited (e.g., tab or comma-separated) with the following mandatory columns: Subject, Sender, Date, and Body.

+Example format:

 Subject	Sender	Date	Body
 Meeting Reminder	john.doe@example.com	01/01/2024 10:30:00 AM	Hi Team, just a reminder about our meeting tomorrow...
 Project Update	jane.smith@example.com	01/01/2024 02:15:30 PM	The project is progressing well.
 See attached for details...
 ...

-The dashboard is configured to use sep=None and engine='python' for automatic delimiter detection, but a tab-separated file is recommended for consistency with common email export formats.
+The dashboard is configured to automatically detect the delimiter (sep=None, engine='python'), but a tab-separated file is recommended for consistency with common email export formats.
 2. Install Dependencies

-It's highly recommended to use a Python virtual environment to manage project dependencies.
+It is highly recommended to use a Python virtual environment to manage project dependencies, ensuring a clean and isolated environment.

 # Navigate to your project directory
 cd /path/to/your/outlook-email-analysis-project